Create a Helioprojective Map from observations in the RA-DEC coordinate system#

 is pointing up.

 Now we can use this information to create a new header using the helper

-which we contain all the necessay WCS information to create a
+create a MetaDict which will contain all the necessary WCS information to

-We provide a reference coordinate (in HPC), the spatial
+Map.
+We provide a reference coordinate (in HPC),

 Let’s inspect the new header.